andrewhead/java_names/README.md

 The program outputs two files:

-First, the contexts, in `output.csv`.
-There is no header for this file.
-Each line starts with a variable name, and is followed by a number of fixed-length contexts.
-Each context is just a sequence of token values, each one separated by a comma.
-All the contexts are included back-to-back.
-Note that some variables will have more (and in some cases, many more) contexts than others.
-If you need all variables to have the same number of contexts, you must do that in a post-processing step.
+First, the contexts, in `output.json`.
+Each line includes a separate JSON object, with a `variableName` (the actual variable name) and a `usage` object, which is an array of contexts of tokens.
+Some of these tokens will be `<<PAD>>`, (a padding token if the file ran out of characters), or `<<REF>>`, which means that that token is a reference to the variable whose name is in `variableName`.
+Some variables will have more contexts than others.

 Second, it outputs an `errors.txt` file, which will list all of the files that failed to parse.
 You can get a sense for